Boemska/clarity-h54s-seed-app/README.md

   console.log(err);
 }
 ```
-In this case we created this code (service call) using Boemska's AppFactory, which have JS code generation feature for vanila JS and angular both.
+In this case code is created (service call) using Boemska's AppFactory, which have JS code generation feature for vanila JS and angular both.

 ### Using Angular-CLI
 ```bash